This article covers:

 Strategic marketing definition:

 Strategic marketing is what companies do when they have a written marketing strategy that guides all of their activities.
 It is long-term in character and serves as the foundation for all marketing decisions.
-A strategic marketing is a viable plan for gaining a specified marketing-related goal (or goals).
+Strategic marketing is a viable plan for gaining a specified marketing-related goal (or goals).
 It considers what your company is already working well and what you’re missing in your dream, making you more likely to achieve it.

 Strategic marketing has grown in popularity inside businesses over the last few years.
 However, there is still considerable misunderstanding about strategic marketing and its function in industries.